Ina

 St. Pancras Renaissance Hotel and its Grand Staircase

-The St Pancras Renaissance Hotel is a luxury hotel located in the heart of London, UK.
-The hotel is housed in a beautifully restored Victorian building that originally opened in 1873 as the Midland Grand Hotel.
+Do you wish to step back in time?
+Find the most wonderful place in Camden, right between Kings Cross Station and the British Library-- welcome to the St Pancras Renaissance Hotel, a luxury hotel located in the heart of London, UK.
+Housed in a beautifully restored Victorian building, it originally opened in 1873 as the Midland Grand Hotel and is mostly known for its sublime staircase.

 The hotel features 245 guest rooms and suites, each of which is elegantly decorated and furnished with modern amenities.
 The hotel also has a range of dining options, including the Booking Office Bar & Restaurant, which is situated in the former ticket hall of St. Pancras station, and the Hansom Lounge, which is housed in the former carriage driveway.